 Speaking like a local is not just about using the right terms or expressions.
-Sometimes you also have to level up your words in order to establish a more authentic form of communication.
+Sometimes, you also have to level up your words to establish a more authentic form of communication.
 With this being said, if there is one set of words that can seriously reflect a lot about the Philippines’ diverse culture, then that would be its unique range of Tagalog slang words.

-This is why in this article, we will give you a sneak peek at some of the rampantly used Filipino expressions which you can use to blend in perfectly in the Philippines.
+This is why, in this article, we will give you a sneak peek at some of the rampantly used Filipino expressions that you can use to blend in perfectly in the Philippines.

 At present, we are seeing a significant number of tourists from all over the world who are considering visiting the Pearl of The Orient Seas.

 With its pristine historical sites, spellbinding beaches, and savory dishes, the country remains one of Asia’s highest-rated travel destinations.
-And if you are planning to book a trip, then it would be wise to level up your vocabulary with a few local words that will surely impress the locals.
+And if you are planning to book a trip to the Philippines, then it would be wise to level up your Tagalog vocabulary with a few local words that will surely impress the locals.

 What Are The Most Common Tagalog Slang Words?